 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue typically means larger projects, more clients, and greater exposure - resulting in higher premiums.
-A freelancer earning $100K will pay less than an agency turning over $2M+.
+Turnover is a primary rating factor.
+Higher revenue typically means larger projects, more clients and greater exposure.
+A freelancer earning $110K will pay less than an agency turning over $2.5M.

 📐

-Larger, more complex projects carry greater risk of delays, specification disputes, and defects.
-An agency delivering $100K+ projects will face higher premiums than a freelancer building $5K websites, as the potential claim size is proportionally larger.
+Larger, more complex projects carry greater risk of delays, specification disputes and defects.
+An agency delivering $120K projects faces higher premiums than a freelancer building $6K websites, as potential claim sizes are proportionally larger.

 📋